Optimize Your Android Application’s Size With Gradle Settings

 React Native offers some optimizations that allow you to improve the structure of the bundle and its overall size.
 But they are disabled by default.

 If you are not using them effectively, especially when your application grows, you are unnecessarily increasing the overall size of your application in bytes.
-That can hurt the experience of your end-users.
+That can have a negative impact on the experience of your end users.

 Why is big APK size such a big deal?

-It’s great that you and your team operate on the latest devices and have fast and stable access to the Internet.
+It’s great that you and your team operate on the latest devices and have fast and stable access to the internet.
 But you need to remember that not everyone has the same luxury.
 There are still parts of the world where network accessibility and reliability are far from perfect.
-Projects like Starlink promise to improve that situation, but that will take time.
+Projects such as Starlink already improve that situation, but that will take time to cover the most remote areas out there.

 Another important factor is device fragmentation.
 The Android market is very diverse in that respect.
-There are 20+ popular manufacturers, each releasing an array of devices every year.
-Contributing to a relatively significant share of mid to low-end devices, which account for over 60% of all smartphone sales annually.
+There are more than 20 popular manufacturers, each releasing an array of devices every year.
+Contributing to a relatively significant share of mid tolow-end devices, which account for over 60% of all smart phone sales annually.
 And those devices may face issues when dealing with bigger APKs.

 As we have stressed out already, the startup time of your application is essential.
 The more code the device has to execute while opening up your code, the longer it takes to launch the app and make it ready for the first interaction.

 Now, let’s move to the last factor worth mentioning in this context – the device storage.
-Apps usually end up taking more space after the installation.
-Sometimes they even may not fit into the device memory.
-In that situation, users may decide to skip installing your product if that would mean removing other resources such as applications or images.
+Apps usually end up taking up more space after the installation.
+Sometimes they may even not fit into the device’s memory.
+In such a situation, users may decide to skip installing your product if that would mean removing other resources such as applications or images.

 Using Proguard for release builds to optimize app size